 Let’s say you want to use your Bluetooth headset to talk hands-free in your car while driving.
 Will this use your data?

 Answer: No, unless you are using a data service such as WhatsApp, Viber or Skype to make that phone call.

-Listening To Music Using A Bluetooth Headphone/Speaker And Music App
+2. Listening To Music Using A Bluetooth Headphone/Speaker And Music App

 This one was already explained in the intro